 After prolonged exposure to social media, brain patterns start to change.
 We adopt the habit of continually seeking validation from our peers.
 THAT is WHY social networks are so addictive.
 This addiction is not coming from Facebook; it is coming internally; Facebook is merely acting as a catalyst and a platform that enables this destructive behavior pattern.

 But as with all fake stimuli, Facebook (social media) attention becomes a modern-day, cheap, “brain crack” that consistently lets us down.
 Every day we log in, like conditioned lab rats, looking for our fix, in hopes that we will get that social media high, yet we rarely, if ever find fulfillment.

 As with all addictions, this one also has its consequences.
 While they may not result in destructive behavior, they are indeed robbing us of the real lives we could be living instead.
 They diminish the need for actual social interaction, as all the attention we need to get is located inside of our gadgets instead of real-life interpersonal communication.

 - Internalized distraction mechanism

-- Decrease of attention span
+- A decrease in attention span

 - Overall productivity decrease